Madani00/1337-days/README.md

 ## Final Tips
 - Don't worry too much.
 You always have a second chance.
-- If you fail, consider joining another Piscine in a different country.
-Many people do this.
+- If you fail, consider joining another Piscine.

 ## Good Luck!
 - Overall, do your best and stay committed.
 Good luck!